Undergraduate Summer Research Internships (USRI)

 • Faculty members who hold a primary appointment in another Faculty at Western must apply via the USRI program of their home Faculty.

-• Subject to approval at the Faculty level, co-supervision is acceptable under this program and co-supervisors do not need to hold a research-eligible appointment in FHS.
+• Co-supervision is acceptable under this program, and co-supervisors do not need to hold a research-eligible appointment in FHS.

 Student

-• Students must have been enrolled at Western in an undergraduate program in Winter 2023 and should be planning to attend Western in Fall 2023 as an undergraduate or graduate student.
-Faculties are encouraged to give preference to students completing 3rd year and/or returning students, but final decisions about internships are up to the Faculty
+• Students must have been enrolled at Western in an undergraduate program in Winter 2026 and should be planning to attend Western in Fall 2026 as an undergraduate or graduate student.

-• Students must be available to participate in research activity as described in the proposal for 16 weeks between May 1 and August 31, 2023
+• Students must be available to participate full-time in research activity as described in the proposal for 16 weeks between May 4 and August 28, 2026.

 • Students will work with a faculty supervisor to co-create a research project.
-The hours per week devoted to this work is based on scholarly outcomes and should allow for the successful delivery of research objectives.
-Vacation and sick days are not built into the internship and should be discussed with respective supervisors
+The hours per week devoted to this work are based on scholarly outcomes and should enable the achievement of research objectives.
+Vacation and sick days are not included in the internship and should be discussed with the respective supervisors.

-• Participation in program objectives including attending/viewing four Professional Development sessions, completing a research output, and attendance of the end of summer research showcaseis also a condition of the funding and for students to receive Co-curricular credit on their transcipt.
+• Participation in program evaluation and demographic survey, as well as full participation in program requirements (including attending four Professional Development sessions, completing a research output, and attending the end-of-summer research showcase), are a condition of the funding and are required to receive Co-curricular credit on the transcript.

 Key Dates

-End of August: Virtual Summer Exhibition; Deadline for Professional Development sessions credits towards USRI certificate; Deadline for student and supervisor program evaluation and demographic survey submission
+August: Virtual Summer Exhibition, deadline for Professional Development session credits, deadline for the student and supervisor program evaluation and demographic survey submission.

 Professional Development for Students and Supervisors

-A template for a learning and development plan will be provided by Western Research & Student Experience to be distributed to successful USRIs and their supervisors.
-Students will be expected to attend/view a minimum of four Professional Development sessions and/or workshops throughout the summer from the suite of offerings to be posted on the USRI 2023 OWL course.
-Workshops should complement their learning plan and contribute towards the successful completion of the research output.
+A template for a learning and development plan will be provided by Western Research & Student Experience to be distributed to successful USRI fellows and their supervisors.
+Students will be expected to attend/view a minimum of four Professional Development sessions and/or workshops throughout the summer from the suite of offerings to be posted on the USRI 2026 OWL course.

-A workshop focused on EDI-D will be available for supervisors to share experiences and develop strategies on how to implement the principles of equity, diversity, inclusion or decolonization into their supervision practices with diverse students.
+A workshop focused on EDID will be available for supervisors to share experiences and develop strategies on how to implement the principles of EDID into their supervision practices with diverse students.

 Applying for a USRI

-• Applications must be submitted by the Supervisor by Wednesday, April 5 at 4:00PM ET.
+Applications must be submitted by the supervisor by Monday, March 2, 2026.

 Application Form

-• Application must include a research activity plan with timeline (250 words)
+• The application must include a research activity plan with a timeline (250 words).

-• Please complete the Microsoft Forms FHS USRI Application Form 2023 (uwo credentials required): https://forms.office.com/r/WYSDsis7zP
+• Please complete the FHS USRI Application Form 2026 (uwo credentials required): USRI FORM

 Frequently Asked Questions